Ji-Yu887/A-novel-multi-sensor-fusion-SLAM-framework-for-anti-interference/README.md

 The recommendation for researchers who want to reproduce our paper is to change the topic mapping in the RGB-D configuration file in the RTAB-Map project and any configuration file involving sensors to the enhanced topic names.

-Environment requirements: ROS2 Foxy + Ubuntu 20.04 + OpenCV4.5
+Environment requirements: ROS2 Foxy + Ubuntu 20.04 + OpenCV4.5 + RTAB-Map_ros

 ## Acknowledgements
 Part of the LiDAR filtering module is adapted from: [ch-geo/lidar_noise_filtering](https://github.com/ch-geo/lidar_noise_filtering) (MIT License).